zboxfs/zbox/README.md

 ## Static linking with libsodium

-By default, Zbox uses dynamic linking when it is linked with libsodium.
+By default, ZboxFS uses dynamic linking when it is linked with libsodium.
 If you want to change this behavior and use static linking, you can enable below two environment variables.